-If you are ill or injured and are not sure where to turn, you can download the ASAP mobile phone App (ASAP Glos NHS) from the App store or search the ASAP website: www.asapglos.nhs.uk.
-Alternatively, call NHS 111.
+If you have a minor injury or are not sure where to go for the most appropriate advice, you can download the ASAP mobile phone App (ASAP Glos NHS) from the App store or search the ASAP website: www.asapglos.nhs.uk. or you can call NHS 111.

 STROUD IMPROVED ACCESS